dsanchor/call-center-voice-agent-accelerator/README.md

 >[!NOTE]
 >- Region: swedencentral is strongly recommended due to AI Foundry availability.
 >- Post-Deployment: You can also setup ACS Event Grid subscription and PSTN to use the ACS client.
+>- The Container App uses System Assigned managed identity for secure, passwordless authentication to Azure services.

 <br/>